 Kansas City is growing.
 There is no doubt about that.
 The city is facing development that it has not seen in years.
 As one of the best places to live, with one of the country’s highest average household incomes, the city faced one major problem: lack of accommodations held the city back from hosting events that would’ve brought out-of-town spending to the local economy.
 But hotels across the region are changing the game for event lodging.

 A lot of factors make the Kansas City market attractive.
 With the average annual household income of $155K and surrounding population of 2.4 Million, Kansas City is sparking growth throughout the state economy.
-Attractions meant to increase tourism and ignite residential involvement in the community like the city’s national sports teams, museums and theaters, will require an increase in available lodging options.
+Attractions meant to increase tourism and ignite residential involvement in the community like the city’s national sports teams and theaters, will require an increase in available lodging options.

 Kansas City’s thriving recreational atmosphere provides an opportunity for tourists and residents alike to experience relaxation at their convenience.
 However, the demand for leisure hotels is juxtaposed with the growing need for corporate accommodations.
 As the home to Fortune 500 headquarters like H&R Block, AMC, Hallmark and Garmin International, Kansas City is experiencing a need for professional and innovative spaces for meetings and traveling businessmen, while supporting recreational tourism.
 As a result, hotels throughout the area feature dynamic spaces to encourage both aspects of guest travel.